 Origins and Sources of Leather

 Real leather is commonly made from cow-hide, but other animal skins can also be used such as goats or buffalos.
 Thousands of years ago, our ancestors hunt animals for food.
 They, later on, discovered that the skins of these animals could also be used as clothing to prevent them from elements such as heat and cold.
-In modern times, different types of leather originating from different animals are used to make leather.
-In fact, 65% of these manufactured leather comes from cows, followed by sheep (15%), Pigs (11%), and other animals (9%) which mostly composed exotic animals.
+In modern times, different types of leather originating from different animals are used toĀ make leather.
+In fact, 65% of theseĀ manufactured leatherĀ comes from cows, followed by sheep (15%), Pigs (11%), and other animals (9%) which mostly composed exotic animals.
+This distribution of leather sources underscores an important aspect of modern leather production: its role in resource efficiency.
+Research has shown that leather production, particularly from cow hides, constitutes a significant by-product of the meat industry, effectively reducing waste and contributing to more sustainable resource utilization (Kellen et al., 2025; Oetopo et al., 2023).

 Cowhide